-Raising children with special needs is an unending battle.
-This is especially true when you’re fostering, or have adopted, children from difficult places.
+Raising children with special needs can be an unending battle.
+You love your kids, but being “on” 24-7 takes it’s toll on you.
 The question is, how do you find strength to face another day when you’re at the end of your rope?

 Defeated.
 Frustrated.
 Lonely.
 Tired.
 Done.

 Like a spin-cycle set on the top speed, those words flashed through my mind all at once.
 The other kids on the team had accepted the position the coach assigned to them.
 Joey grinned as he trotted to first base.
 It wasn’t his ideal position, and certainly not his favorite, but he accepted it because that’s what normal kids do.
 Same with Trent.
 He was small for his age and catcher really wasn’t the best position, especially since he couldn’t throw the ball past the pitchers mound, but he complied all the same.

 Then there was my son, who stood in center field, stomping his feet, throwing his glove and refusing to play, in his words, ‘that stupid position.’
 He wanted to play shortstop.
 He thought he deserved to be at shortstop.
 The game nearly had to be delayed while I coaxed him until he trudged to center field.

 The assistant coach stared at me with a haughty, judgmental look.
 I could hear his thoughts echo in my mind.
 “What’s wrong with your kid?
 Why can’t you get control of him?”
 Or worse, “He’s just a kid.
 Why are you so harsh?”

 I fought the urge to say something, explain his behavior, or make excuses.
 Really though, what was I going to say?
 “You see he was adopted through foster care and………..” no that wouldn’t work.
 “He experienced trauma before and after he was born and…….” no, not that one either.
 “You see, it’s tough to raise a child with a disorder like this because……” nope, just more judgement if I said that!